 The CM Central Organising Team decided that with the closure of Northern Europe's last true offshore station and that as the RRSG was now responsible for the maintainence of the ship that the time had come to close.
 Regretfully the Caroline Movement disbanded in Spring 1993 however the various remaining constituent branches continued.
 The Thanet branch became Horizon Sales Other Radio Groups, Southampton the RRSG Other Radio Groups the CM West London became The West London Group, and Leeds The Northern Repair Group Other Radio Groups.

 Meanwhile the East Surrey branch retained its Caroline Movement title.
-Myself having become the CM East Surrey Branch Co-ordinator I was somewhat surprised after coming back from holiday in 1997 that members had voted to change our name to the Surrey Anorak’s Society.
+Myself having become the CM East Surrey Branch Co-ordinator after Ken James moved up north, I was somewhat surprised after coming back from holiday in 1997 that members had voted to change our name to the Surrey Anorak’s Society.